DJSchaffner/aoe2de_patcher/README.md

 - Start aoe2de_patcher.exe
 - Select desired game version & language (Language setting only affects cutscenes / campaign voice overs)
 - Select the game directory
-- Enter your steam login credentials
+- Enter your steam username
 - Click \<Patch>
-- If prompted, enter the 2FA code
+- Follow instructions if prompted (password, 2FA code, Authenticator app, ...)
 - To restore the previous game version hit \<Restore> after patching (Make sure the game is not open in steam anymore since it will show an error then)

-This whole process might take a while to finish, please wait until it says - **DONE!**.
+This whole process might take a while to finish, please wait until a popup appears saying - **DONE!**.

 # Notes